-- Mailgun by Sinch is for a technical audience including software engineers and IT professionals.
+- Sinch Mailgun is for a technical audience including software engineers and IT professionals.
 We’ve found they respond better to messages and designs that are less pushy and flashy – more like plain text emails.

-- Email on Acid by Sinch tends to attract those who are serious about email development and want to try new things.
+- Sinch Email on Acid tends to attract those who are serious about email development and want to try new things.
 So, we try to reflect some of that in our campaigns and newsletters.

-- Mailjet by Sinch has an audience that includes people from all sorts of marketing roles, including designers.
+- Sinch Mailjet has an audience that includes people from all sorts of marketing roles, including designers.
 So, they’re more likely to respond to an email in which it’s clear someone spent time considering design and strategy.